Quantum Criticality Enabled by Intertwined Degrees of Freedom

-In this work, we have performed a detailed renormalization-group analysis of a spin-orbital-entwined Bose-Fermi-Kondo model, which is mapped from a multipolar Kondo lattice model.
-We are able to determine the global phase diagram at zero temperature, which reveals the mechanism for the sequential Kondo destruction and shows that it appears for any generic trajectory in the phase diagram.
-As such, our results provide a firm theoretical basis for understanding the surprising experimental results in the heavy fermion metal Ce$_3$Pd$_{20}$Si$_6$.
+{\bf Discussion} \\ In this work, we have performed a detailed renormalization-group analysis of a spin-orbital-entwined Bose-Fermi-Kondo model, which is mapped from a multipolar Kondo lattice model.
+We are able to determine the overall phase diagram at zero temperature, which reveals the mechanism for the sequential Kondo destruction and shows that it appears for any generic trajectory in the phase diagram.
+As such, our results provide a firm theoretical basis for understanding the surprising experimental results in the heavy fermion metal Ce$_3$Pd$_{20}$Si$_6$ \cite{Martelli2019}.
 More generally, our work elucidates the quantum criticality in spin-orbital-coupled heavy fermion systems.

-Our results also make it clear how multipolar degrees of freedom, which entwine different types of quantum numbers such as spins and orbitals, allows for new types of Kondo-driven quantum criticality.
-Because the cooperation of strong correlations, large spin-orbit coupling and crystalline symmetry represents a robust means to create varied local degrees of freedom, our study opens up a new avenue to design novel types of beyond-Landau quantum criticality.
+Our asymptotically exact theoretical results also make it clear how the entwining of spins, orbitals and other quantum numbers in local degrees of freedom allows for new types of quantum criticality and associated strange metallicity.
+This represents a design principle for creating and realizing new forms of quantum criticality and associated strange metallicity: The cooperation of strong correlations, large spin-orbit coupling and crystalline symmetry represents a robust means to create varied local degrees of freedom; and the tuning of such strongly correlated systems can realize a sequence of beyond-Landau quantum critical points.
+Beyond heavy fermion metals, effective local degrees of freedom have also been advanced for pertinent molecular orbitals of $d$-electron-based flat band systems \cite{Ye2021.x,Ekahana2022.x,HaoyuHu2022.x,LeiChen2022.x} and moir\'{e} states of twisted structures \cite{Ramires2021,Song2022,Guerci2022.x}.
+Thus, we expect this design procedure to operate not only in multipolar heavy fermion metals, but also in transition-metal compounds, synthetic systems such as moir\'{e} structures and beyond.

+{\it Note added.} The sequential Kondo destruction that we identify in the minimal prototype multipolar model has now also been seen in a related model that contains additional couplings and has continuous spin symmetry (S. E. Han, D. J. Schultz and Y. B. Kim, ``Microscopic theory of multi-stage Fermi surface reconstruction in higher-rank moment quantum materials").